NOAA taps David Legates, professor who questions the seriousness and severity of global warming, for top role

-The agency, which oversees weather forecasting, climate research and fisheries, has until now continued its climate research and communications activities unfettered by political influence from the Trump administration.
-For that, NOAA stands in stark contrast to the Environmental Protection Agency and science agencies at the Interior Department, where climate scientists have been squelched, dismissed, sidelined or had work altered before publication.
+The agency, which oversees weather forecasting, climate research and fisheries, has until now continued its climate research and communications activities unfettered by political influence.
+For that, NOAA stands in stark contrast to the Environmental Protection Agency and science agencies at the Interior Department, where the Trump administration has dismissed and sidelined climate scientists or altered their work before publication.

 The move to install Legates as the new deputy assistant secretary of Commerce for environmental observation and prediction, a position that would report directly to acting NOAA Administrator Neil Jacobs, is raising concerns in the science community that this could be a White House-orchestrated move to influence the agency’s scientific reports.